twangodev/rybbit/rybbit.md

 ## Pricing

 Free - 10k events per month with only main dashboard
-$19/m - $249/m - 100k to 10m event limit with more team members, more websites and almost every other features except for session replay
+$19/m - $249/m - 100k to 10m event limit with more team members, more websites and almost every other features except for session replay.
+2 years data retention
-$39/m+ - $499/m - 100k to 10m event limit with unlimited team members, websites, and session replay
+$39/m+ - $499/m - 100k to 10m event limit with unlimited team members, websites, and session replay.
+5+ year retention

 On the self hosted version, almost everything is available for free